 The results of the above studies showed that the compatibility between non ICAO ARNS stations and AM(R)S stations is feasible on condition of frequency planning, e.g. sufficient frequency separation and/or distance separation.

-The radio-horizon can be used as coordination distance for identification of the affected administrations.
-In frequency planning less stringent protection distances can be used.
-The values of the protection distances are determined by conditions reached during coordination process.
+The radio-horizon can be used for identification of the affected administrations.
+In frequency planning, less stringent protection distances can be used.

 7 Studies on the impact of AM(R)S stations’ non pulsed emissions into the RNSS receivers operating in the band 1 164-1 215 MHz